green-fox-academy/tapanyagszamitas/README.md

 # tapanyagszamitas
-this is my firs repository
+Hi I am Peter, and this is my repository at Greenfox Academy